harshrohit/articles/ai-agent-best-practices.md

 1. Identify friction (repetition, wrap-up times, overload).
 2. Fix the cracks (clean data, unified systems, staff buy-in).
 3. Then let AI pour in like cement.

-👉 *Identifying those pain points isn’t easy.
-That’s why we built Nova — an AI that doesn’t just answer questions, but helps you surface your contact center’s hidden cracks before they widen.*

 ---